xavdid/lolapi/README.md

 This code is actually 2 products side by side:

 1. A restful API full of data on champions and their abilities.
 This is mean to be used by the public for the creation of awesome LoL apps.
-2. A dual between champions taking into account most of the LoL engine created entirely in Python.
+2. A duel between champions taking into account most of the LoL engine created entirely in Python.
+This was intended to fill the gap of a sandbox mdoe for LoL (or -wtf for the Dota vets).
 This is mostly a proof of concept for using my own API, but it was also an awesome coding exercise.

 ###The story